-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 Ookla’s bandwidth diagnostic software shows up on a number of the other speed test sites listed here, but the most full-featured iteration of the test is on Speedtest.net, which is owned by Ookla.
 The tech used here is both intelligent and speedy.
 It picks five nearby servers (out of a list of more than 1,000), runs a full test, and returns upload and download speed, latency, and packet loss.

-You can fill out a survey after the test, answering questions about the claimed speed of your ISP and monthly connection costs, which allows Ookla to amass an impressive database of consumer connection information, which can be viewed and broken down by region on their NetIndex site.
+You can fill out a survey after the test, answering questions about the claimed speed of your ISP and monthly connection costs, which allows Ookla to amass an impressive database of consumer connection information, which can be viewed and broken down by region — in the U.S., this is a major variable in Internet speed — on their NetIndex site.
 The site uses a flash-based applet, but it’s lightweight and didn’t seem to have a noticeable impact on testing speeds.

 Test your connection at: